Skip Navigation

 Community engagement

-9. Residents of the local community provide in-kind supports to allow interested candidates and new workers (and their families) to experience the lifestyle and recreational features of the local area
+9. Residents of the local community provide in-kind supports to allow interested candidates and new health workers (and their families) to experience the lifestyle and recreational features of the local area

 How does it look for your community?